microsoft/vscode-docs/blogs/2021/06/02/build-2021.md

 ## Learn new skills

-This year’s Build had a large “student zone”, for beginners and perennial learners.
+This year's Build had a large "student zone", for beginners and perennial learners.
 Here are a few of our favorite sessions:

 ### Core tools for a dev career: an introduction to Visual Studio Code and GitHub

-Learn how VS Code and GitHub can help student and beginner programmers learn to code.
-Hosted by Sana Ajani from the VS Code team and Meaghan Lewis.
+Learn how VS Code and GitHub can help student and beginning programmers learn to code.
+Hosted by Sana Ajani, from the VS Code team, and Meaghan Lewis.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Jk708pQJSyk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>